-C/S3 Specialism: N/A Able to discuss value engineering and whole life costing as applying to their specialist sector demonstrating critical appraisal, insight and reflection.
-Contribute to and attend Senior Management and Executive meetings Core: C/S5 Specialism: N/A Active and purposeful contributions at senior management and executive meetings evident.
-Managing financial systems, forecasts and budgets Core: C/S6 Specialism: N/A Demonstrates application of financial systems, forecasts, reviews and budgets is evident with examples of management articulated.
-Includes evidence of appropriate financial considerations used to justify, develop and commission new process(es) or equipment, on time and within budget.
-Includes understanding of the appropriate financial and business techniques used to justify, develop and commission new process(es) or equipment, on time, under budget and/or exceeding predicted performance.
-Lead/manage multi-disciplinary teams Core: C/S8, C/S9 Specialism: N/A Demonstrable experience of leading or managing multidisciplinary teams.
-Demonstrates the ability to work with all staff within a matrix structure; understanding the organisational purpose and values to support a high performance work culture.
-Demonstrates the ability to lead, motivate and influence people within a complex matrix structure; articulating organisational purpose and values to create an inclusive, high performance work culture.
-Continuous Professional Development Core: B7 Understanding of the importance of CPD backed up by planning demonstrating intent.
-Demonstrates a positive mind-set and willingness to learn, displaying proactive approach and the ability to take the initiative when it comes to personal CPD.
+Contribute to and attend Senior Active and purposeful contributions at senior Management and Executive meetings management and executive meetings.
+Core: C/K7 and C/S4 Manage financial systems, forecasts and budgets Core: C/S5 Demonstrates application of financial systems, forecasts and budgets, working examples of financial management are articulated.
+Estimates costs using a range of appropriate financial considerations which are evaluated and compared to justify, develop and commission new process(es) or equipment, on time and within budget.
+Includes explanation of the appropriate financial and business techniques used to justify, develop and commission new process(es) or equipment, on time, under budget and/or exceeding predicted performance.
+Lead/manage multi-disciplinary teams Core: Demonstrable experience of leading or managing multi-disciplinary teams, with appropriate mentorship / coaching for individuals within the Explains the benefits and challenges of working with staff within a management matrix; explaining how they have addressed these issues and their understanding of C/S7 team(s). the organisational purpose and values to support a high performance work culture.
+Demonstrates the ability to lead, motivate and influence people within a management matrix; articulating and explaining organisational purpose and values to create an inclusive, high performance work culture, where challenging tasks are effectively delegated and managed.

+Demonstrate continuous professional Understanding of the importance of CPD backed up Demonstrates a positive mind-set and willingness to development by planning and/or demonstrating intent, including learn, displaying proactive approach and the ability to Core: relevant accreditations /licenses applicable to role. take the initiative when it comes to personal CPD.
+B6 Specialism: Acts as an ambassador for the profession / discipline.
+TRS/S2 TND/S3